 A: Following completion of our IPO, we had access to an aggregate of approximately \$250,000 outside the trust account to fund our working capital requirements.
 We depend on the interest earned on the proceeds held in the trust account to provide us with additional working capital as well as to pay any tax obligations that we may owe.
 We estimated that we would incur approximately \$1,000,000 for expenses for the due diligence and investigation of a target business or businesses; approximately \$1,000,000 for legal, accounting and other expenses associated with structuring, negotiating and documenting an initial business combination; and approximately \$250,000 for general working capital that would be used for miscellaneous expenses and reserves.
-As of the record date, we have incurred approximately \$1,415,511 for expenses for the due diligence and investigation of a target business or businesses; approximately \$992,235 for legal, accounting and other expenses associated with structuring, negotiating and documenting an initial business combination (as defined in our charter) and the Framework Transactions; and approximately \$880,023 of general working capital used for miscellaneous expenses.
+As of the record date, we have incurred approximately \$1,415,511 for expenses for the due diligence and investigation of a target business or businesses; approximately \$250,000 for general working and documenting an initial business combination (as defined in our charter) and the Framework Transactions; and approximately \$880,023 of general working capital used for miscellaneous expenses.